 Volumes and statistics are maintained separately for the three Mayo Clinic locations.
 Taken together or separately, transplant patients at Mayo Clinic enjoy excellent results.

 The lung transplant program at Mayo Clinic's campus in Arizona opened in 2015.
-The addition of lung transplants at Mayo Clinic's campus in Arizona supports the long-standing success of transplantation care for patients across Mayo's three sites — Arizona, Florida and Minnesota.
+With 5 lung transplants to date, the addition of lung transplants at Mayo Clinic's campus in Arizona supports the long-standing success of transplantation care for patients across Mayo's three sites — Arizona, Florida and Minnesota.

 - Scientific Registry of Transplant Recipients. http://www.srtr.org/default.aspx.
 Accessed July 14, 2016.